spine-tools/SpineOpt.jl/docs/src/how_to/write_a_constraint.md

 This is a bit harder.
 Here you need to answer two questions:
 1. how often the constraint needs to be enforced;
-2. for each of those times, how far in time do we need to look.
+2. for each of those moments, how far in time do we need to look in order to enforce the constraint.

 To answer the first question, the first step is to understand where the different variables involved in your constraint get their temporal resolution from.
 In our case, we have [unit\_flow](@ref),